Brad probably put it best when he said that a pregnancy test saved my life.

 Of course being a newlywed, 22-year-old female, they gave me a routine pregnancy test.
 Not only did they find out I wasn’t pregnant, they found that I had a life-threatening condition.
 I had severe diabetic ketoacidosis and dehydration.
 The glucose in my urine registered at 2,000 and my ketones at 160 (80 is considered high, 0 is normal).

-The doctor sent me directly to the hospital where they kept me for two days and pumped me full of fluids, insulin and potassium through an IV.
+The doctor sent me directly to the hospital where they kept me for three days and pumped me full of fluids, insulin and potassium through an IV.

 My pancreas had stopped working and I had been experiencing the symptoms of my type 1 diabetes for weeks, but we attributed my symptoms to other things not even considering that I might be diabetic.